arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 All the created sketches are individual and owned by the user that created them.
 Other members of the Shared Space can access your sketch in their Web Editor only if you share it with them.
 If you would like to do so, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/share-your-sketches) on how to do it.

-Keep in mind that your sketch may contain some sensitive data that you do not want to share with other members, like Wi-Fi credentials or API keys.
+Keep in mind that your sketch may contain some sensitive data that you do not want to share with other members, like Wi-Fi® credentials or API keys.
 If this is the case, check [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/store-your-sensitive-data-safely-when-sharing) to learn how to share sketches without sharing sensitive data.

 ### OTA Updates